mdubinko/humID/README.md

 # humID

-Human-friendly GUIDs and other identifiers:
+Humane GUIDs and other identifiers:

 Suppose you had to read an arbitrary IPv6 address over the phone.
 How difficult would that be?

 How about a 160 bit Ethereum address?
+Or a good old-fashioned GUID?

-Or suppose your webapp uses GUIDs internally, but they end up exposed in a URL.
+Suppose your webapp uses GUIDs internally, but they end up exposed in a URL.
-How could you ensure 'human readable' URLs?
+You could blast out the usual GUID syntax, with seemingly randomly-placed dashes.
+Or you could spit out 22 charcters of base64 line noise.

+Or you could do better.
 That's where this project comes in.

 My initial thought was to assemble a list of 256 short, easily-pronounceable words, assigning one to each number 0-255.
 Then you could replace each byte in an identifier with a word.
 Say 192.168.10.20 to spam.eggs.foo.bar.
 But that doesn't get you much.
 Why not a dictionary of 65536 words?
 Then we can map two bytes to each word.
+In this era of big data, why not go full 32-bit?

-And 'words' don't necessarily have to appear in the dictionary--just be pronounceable.
-So perhaps we can get up to 24 bits of information in a 'dictionary' of 16 million words.
+And 'words' don't necessarily have to appear in the dictionary--just be more-or-less pronounceable.

 So far so good, but if the project depends on a single global dictionary, there's bound to be problems.
 1) There's always the possibility of an inappropriate word appearing in the lookup table.
 Maybe not even a classic